henryuks129/HNGTASK-3/README.md

 User Experience: The design is intuitive, appealing, and encourages easy navigation and operation without lagging.
 Image Display: All images have consistent spacing and sizing for a polished appearance.

+## API Intergration

+- The api used for this application was created locally in a DB.jsx file and it contains the images used for this application, the title and the tags.
 ## Technologies Used

 - React